Metro Boomin: 2009–2012: Career beginnings

-Metro Boomin has worked extensively with rapper Future.
-The two first worked together on a song called "Hard", included on DJ Esco's Welcome 2 Mollyworld mixtape, and have collaborated on numerous songs since, including two singles from Future's second album, Honest, the album's lead single, "Karate Chop", and title track, "Honest", co-produced by DJ Spinz.
+During this time, Wayne became acquainted with burgeoning Atlanta-based rapper Future.
+The two first worked together on the song "Hard", which was included on DJ Esco's mixtape Welcome 2 Mollyworld (2012), and following Future's debut album, Pluto (2012), they reunited for his second, Honest (2014).
+Wayne produced the album's lead single, "Karate Chop", the title track alongside DJ Spinz, and its fifth single, "I Won", which features Kanye West.